heartnoxill/Datacamp/README.md

 - Machine Learning with PySpark
 - Winning a Kaggle Competition in Python

-## Data Engineering with Python Path

-- Data Engineering for Everyone
-- Introduction to Scala

 ## Data Scientist with Python Path

 Some courses are skipped because I passed the assessment quizzes.